Emissary (Star Trek: Deep Space Nine): Home video releases

 The first home media release of the episode was on VHS cassette in the United States on September 10, 1996.
 It was part of the initial launch of cassettes by Paramount Home Video which saw the first six episodes released and was on a single episode cassette.
 It was released on DVD as part of the season one box set on June 3, 2003.

 This episode was released in 2017 on DVD with the complete series box set, which had 176 episodes on 48 discs.

-"Emissary" parts I and II were released on September 24, 1996 on LaserDisc in the United States.
-Released by Parmount Home Video, the double sided 12 inch optical disc had a run time of 87 minutes.
+"Emissary" parts I and II were released on September 24, 1996, on LaserDisc in the United States.
+Released by Paramount Home Video, the double sided 12 inch optical disc had a run time of 87 minutes.

-On February 8, 1997, this episode was released on LaserDisc in Japan as part of the half-season box set 1st Season Vol.1.
+On February 8, 1997, this episode was released on LaserDisc in Japan as part of the half-season box set 1st Season Vol. 1.
 This included episodes from "Emissary" to "Move Along Home" with both English and Japanese audio tracks.

 "Emissary" was released on PAL-format LaserDisc in the United Kingdom as part of The Pilots collection, in April 1996.
-This included the color version of "The Cage", "Where No Man Has Gone Before", "Encounter at Farpoint", "Emissary", and "Caretaker" with a total runtime of 379 minutes.
+This included the color version of "The Cage", "Where No Man Has Gone Before", "Encounter at Farpoint", "Emissary" and "Caretaker", with a total runtime of 379 minutes.